carolynwu/VR_Project_3/README.md

 	  The Same Origin Policy disallows reading the remote resource at %RESOURCE%.
 	  This can be fixed by moving the resource to the same domain or enabling CORS.
 	  ```
 	means we can't update the content of our <a-scene> components with data that doesn't exist on our domain.
-So, adding images and videos from anywhere outside of the local scope of the application is not possible....
+So, adding images and videos from anywhere outside of the local scope of the application, 100% of the time, is not possible.
 	[WITHOUT this Chrome plugin that enables the Same Origin Policy](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)
   - We expect to have the same device compatibility issues that occurred during the first project that was completed for this course.
   - Compability